nwahmaet/IdM_Sample/README.md

 ------------
 This repository contains sample code for a simple Security Token Service (STS) for an OpenEdge AppServer.
 It also contains clients that use the STS.
 These clients are another AppServer containing business logic, and GUI client.

-For the related slides, see the Identity Managament presentations at both www.pugchallenge.us and www.pugchallenge.eu

 Folder structure
 ------------